akhikhl/gretty/README.md

 #### System requirements

-Gretty requires JDK7 or JDK8 and Gradle 1.10 or newer.
+Gretty requires JDK7 or JDK8 and Gradle 1.10 or newer (Gradle 2.1 is highly recommended!).

 Gretty also works on JDK6, although Jetty support is limited to versions 7 and 8 in this case.
 This is due to the fact that Jetty 9 was compiled against JDK7 and it's bytecode is not compatible with JDK6.